GoogleChrome/web.dev/src/site/content/en/blog/optimize-vitals-lighthouse/index.md

 </video>
 </figure>

-We've also shipped support for Element Screenshots on PageSpeed Insights, enabling a way to more easily spot issues for one-off performance runs of pages.
+We've also shipped support for element screenshots on PageSpeed Insights, enabling a way to more easily spot issues for one-off performance runs of pages.

 <figure class="w-figure">